territorium/gocd-archive-plugin/README.md

-# GoCD task plugin for creating archives
+# GoCD task plugin for Archives

-This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing task plugins for GoCD.
-It works out of the box, but you should change it to do something besides executing `curl`.

-All the documentation is hosted at https://plugin-api.gocd.io/current/tasks.

-## Getting started

-The installer process creates an archive (.zip, .tar, .tar.gz) from a list of files.
-All files are flatten in the archive.
+The archive plugin create archives (.zip, .tar, .tar.gz) from a list of files.
+The plugin requires a 2 parameters to define the name of the archive.

+- *Archive Name*: The archive name, the task will recognize the archive type from the file name. (allows to declare Environment variables)
-- *Data Source Pattern*: A comma separated list of files, that should by archived.
+- *Archive Files*: A comma separated list of files, that should by archived.
 The Pattern allows to define a file or a folder, that should be included into the assembly.
 Optionally following syntax is possible: path{[bin]/*.exe}.
 This will catch all EXE files from the *path* and include them into the archive into the folder *bin*

-- *Data Target Pattern*: The archive name, the task will recognize the archive type from the file name.
+The plugin supports the *.env* files from the *GIT Info* plugin, to load additional environment variables.

 ## Building the code base